nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ## Quick start

-Double click on the jar file to open the GUI.
+To get started, you will double click on the jar file to open the GUI.
-Type the command in the command box and press Enter to execute it. e.g. typing help and pressing Enter will open the help window.
+You can type the command in the command box and press Enter to execute it. e.g. typing help and pressing Enter will open the help window.
 Refer to the features below for details of each command.

-1. Ensure you have Java `11` or above installed in your Computer.
+1. Please ensure that you have Java `11` or above installed in your Computer.

-1. Download the latest `mcgymmy.jar` from [here](https://github.com/AY2021S1-CS2103T-W17-3/tp).
+1. You have to download the latest `mcgymmy.jar` from [here](https://github.com/AY2021S1-CS2103T-W17-3/tp).

-1. Copy the file to the folder you want to use as the _home folder_ for your McGymmy.
+1. Afterwards, copy the file to the folder you want to use as the _home folder_ for your McGymmy.

 1. Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds.
+You should notice a GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>

    ![Ui](images/Ui.png)